Tricks For Making A Better Italian Sausage Sandwich

 The classic Italian Sausage Sandwich is grilled and topped with griddle fried onions and sweet peppers, and often anointed with giardiniera, a spicy hot blend of chopped hot peppers, carrots, cauliflower, celery, olives, herbs, salt and pepper, all packed in oil and/or vinegar.
 Some places offer it with a marinara sauce and melted mozzarella.

-Raw sausages freeze well for a month or two, but can get funky after much longer.
-You can cook Italian Sausage links in a frying pan or in the oven, but the best flavors come on the grill.
-The trick is to cook them over medium to medium high heat, in the 325°F to 350°F range.
+Raw Italian sausages freeze well for a month or two, but can get funky after much longer.
+You can cook Italian sausage links in a frying pan or in the oven, but the best flavors come on the grill.
+The trick is to cook them over medium heat, in the 325°F range.
 Any hotter and the skin splits easily.
-When the skin splits, the insides can spill out and the fats drip on the fire causing flareups and soot deposits on the meat.
-Another trick is to let the sausages sit at room temp for about 15 minutes so the skin warms a bit.

 The Classic Italian Sassidge Sangwitch